Social-AI-Studio/MATK/README.rst

 Step 3: Configure Model
 ~~~~~~~~~~~~~~~~~~~~~~~

-To configure a model, go to ``configs/model`` and pick the file based on your model choice.
-The following parameters need to be specified:
+To configure a model, go to ``configs/model`` and specify the following parameters in the model file:

 - ``class_path``: class path of the model you chose (e.g., ``models.flava.FlavaClassificationModel``).
 - ``model_class_or_path``: class or path of the pretrained model (e.g., ``facebook/flava-full``).